fafalone/WinDevLib/README.md

 Note that this is just for using tbShellLib-- you'll likely have a lot more changes to make if you want to make your project x64 compatible.

 ## Updates
+**Update (v3.6.54):** Some items were Private that should have been Public; put SW_Flags back to SHOWWINDOW now that bug is resolved for compatibility purposes (SHOWWINDOW is in oleexp).
+Misc bug fixes.

 **Update (v3.6.52):**

 -By popular request to expand the API coverage, tbShellLib now has had tbComCtlLib merged into it.
 You can exclude these definitions with the TB_COMCTL_LIB_DEFINED compiler constant.